 UConn women's basketball has seen better days, with their aura of invincibility and top-10 national ranking no longer intact.
 The Huskies struggled against strong non-conference competition this year, which does not bode well for the 2024 NCAA Tournament.
 But a healthy Paige Bueckers can be a game-changer in March, and for the 2024-25 season.

-The star, who has had her college career ravaged by injuries, announced on UConn's senior night that she will be back next year ready to end her adversity-laden tenure in Storrs on a high note.
+The star guard, whose college career has been ravaged by injuries, announced on UConn's senior night that she will be back next year.
+Bueckers is extremely motivated to end her adversity-laden Storrs tenure on a high note.
 Her announcement, which came before a runaway 85-44 win over Georgetown, left the packed crowd in Gampel Pavilion roaring in approval.
 Head coach Geno Auriemma processed the big news from nearby on the court.

 The 11-time national champion was learning of Bueckers' return for the first time, per The UConn Blog's Daniel Connolly.
 His reaction was authentic, and therefore quite touching.